Skip to main content

 Chronic pain, sleep disorders such as obstructive sleep apnea (OSA), and other health considerations should factor into your choice.
 Be sure to research preferred mattress firmness levels based on specific health needs.

 In general, your mattress plays a role in back support, pressure relief, and joint pain, which all impact whole-body health.
-For example, plush mattresses tend to alleviate hip pain and give pressure relief to side sleepers meaning deeper sleep and rejuvenating rest.
+For example, softer mattresses may alleviate hip pain and give pressure relief to side sleepers, meaning deeper sleep and rejuvenating rest.

 If you need better back support, a firm mattress will help keep your spine aligned as you sleep.
 Firm mattresses also provide more even weight distribution throughout the night.

 Sleeping flat on your back can worsen sleep apnea symptoms in some individuals with OSA.
-Experts recommend sleeping upright to alleviate the pressure caused by gravity that makes it difficult to breathe.
-An adjustable base can make sleeping elevated easier and more comfortable.
+Sleeping with your head elevated may help to relieve these symptoms.1 An adjustable base like the Purple Premium Plus Smart Base can make sleeping elevated easier and more comfortable.

 Purple Premium Plus Smart Base